History of a City: Florence, Italy

 Countess Matilda and the Early Middle Ages in Florence

-The Early Middle Age period saw Florence escalate further in political and cultural importance.
+The Early Middle Age period saw Florence increase further in political and cultural importance.
 The reform of the church took place during this time, eliminating secular interference from ecclesiastical matters.
 There was Papal independence from imperial power.
 Countess Matilda became the Countess of Tuscany following the death of her mother and husband.
 She supported the reformers, which placed her in conflict with Henry IV.
 His 1081 victory saw the Countess deposed and abandoned by all Tuscan cities, with the exception of Florence, where she was largely embraced.

 In terms of infrastructure, more walls were added to Florence, and the city was divided into quarters during this period.